 Cape Lookout is highlighted by Reader’s Digest (among international delights like Dubai, Portugal and Barbuda) for not only its iconic lighthouse and shimmering beaches, but also its wealth of shells to be found such as knobbed whelks, bay scallops, scotch bonnets and more.

-- 2 Days / 1 Night at the new Beaufort Hotel NC, an Ascend Hotel Collection Member.
+- 2 Days / 1 Night at the Beaufort Hotel with luxurious hotel accommodations.

 - Two (2) round-trip tickets to Cape Lookout National Seashore by Island Express Ferry Service.

 - Relax and enjoy the hotel’s guest amenities including our state-of-the-art fitness center.

 Book your Coastal North Carolina Experience today!